 Who gets them?

 There are a few other groups who are more susceptible to developing floaters.
-Notably, floaters are more common in people who suffer from short-sightedness or diabetes.
-In other instances, floaters can be a result of other eye complications, such as:
+Notably, floaters are more common in people who suffer from short-sightedness or diabetes or who have had cataract operation

 Are floaters a problem?